 - Full vaccination offers the best protection against Delta.
 Moderna & Pfizer have similar efficacies in preventing severe Covid illness and death since they’re the only two mRNA vaccines currently available.
 Specifically, Pfizers two-dose vaccine had 88% efficacy in preventing symptomatic disease and 96% efficacy in preventing hospitalization (again, 2-3 weeks post-second shot = fully vaxxed).
 No recent data as to the J&J vaccine’s efficacy in preventing transmissibility and severe illness from Delta as of this writing.
 Oxford Astrazeneca’s two-dose vaccine has about 92% efficacy in preventing hospitalization.
 If you’ve only received one (1) dose of any vaccine, efficacy goes down to about 30-40%.

 Stay vigilant, wear a mask indoors since there’s no way to tell someones vaccination status unless you straight-up ask them – which I’ve done on occasion under major anxiety.
 Even though my husband and I are fully vaxxed, we stay masked especially in a store for essentials or the pharmacy because we’re our daughter’s only caregivers in the mainland, U.S. Even just getting flu-like symptoms would greatly affect how well we can take care of Coral’s Type 1 diabetes and monitoring her blood glucose levels 24/7/365.
 Again, those with any type of diabetes especially those who are insulin dependent, remain high-risk to severe Covid illness and/or death.
 It ain’t about us.
 It’s always been about protecting our children.
-So, GET VACCINATED and/or stay masked and please keep your distance from us, mofos.
-Yeah, we’re frickin’ over the selfish covidiocy and redundancy.
+So, please GET VACCINATED and/or stay masked and maintain physical distance of at least 6ft (2 meters).

 Other variants of concern include